 Matthew Peterson has posted some trenchant objections to a post of mine on the American Revolution.
 The main point of my post was a contrast between the way political order is viewed in the modern social imaginary vs. the way it was “imagined” in ancient and medieval societies.
 While in the modern social imaginary (and in modern political theory) political order is not seen as something good in itself, but only as an instrument to the realization of other goods, in the ancient/medieval imaginary political order was seen as something in itself good.
 St Thomas (as I read him) sees order as the primary intrinsic common good of political society.
 Continue reading

-Modern theology has become a dreadfully soft, sissyish affair.
+Modern theology has become a dreadfully soft, sentimental affair.
 I suppose the remote causes lie in the Enlightenment reaction to the polemics following the Protestant Reformation, and that more proximate causes can be found in the 20th century dialectical dance between liberalism and totalitarianism, the rise of pop-psychology etc.

 Nowhere does this softness manifest itself more than in modern theologian’s attitude towards Hell.
 Continue reading